Course Offerings - Catalog 2013-14

 Division of Social Studies

-The purpose of the Education Program at Centre College is to provide study for undergraduate students in the methods and theories of effective teaching and to give the students practical experiences in the classroom and other educational settings.
+The purpose of the Education Program at Centre College is to provide study for undergraduate students in effective teaching including practical experiences in the classroom and other educational settings.
 We believe that the undergraduate college experience offers an excellent opportunity for prospective educators.
 Students have the opportunity to integrate their pedagogical studies within a variety of settings which include but are not limited to the following: after school programs, church settings, YMCA, museums, local/state/national parks, and/or classrooms abroad.
 In conjunction with these community-based opportunities, students experience a rigorous education in the liberal arts and sciences.

 Our mission is for students to develop a greater understanding of and appreciation for the complexities of teaching and learning and, as alumni, to lead lives of learning, leadership, and service as effective educators.